footerlogo

 Key Learning Objectives

-To acquire advanced level of understanding of effective credit related decision making and risk analysis
+To acquire advanced level of understanding of effective credit risk analysis and decision making.

 Target Participants